noahclark556/ThonDB/README.md

 This has the capability to be used as a package in other projects, but it would take some time to get used to the usage of some of the methods and error handling, which I built directly into the console, forgetting the fact that outside of my project, the console would most likely not be used.
-But within the ReadReturn object class, the usage is not hard to understand, so using this as a standalone package is definitely possible.<br/>
+But within the ReadReturn object class, the usage is not hard to understand, so using this as a standalone package is definitely possible.
+TO RUN: just run 'Main.py' with python <br/>
 <br/>
 <center><h1>QUERY COMMANDS</h1></center>
 <br/>